sjb-ch1mp/LinkRippr/README.md

 Any given name of a CSS signature must be unique.
 Additionally, any given CSS signature (i.e. Selector, Property and Value regex combination) must be unique as well.

 ##### Conditional Rules Not Searchable
 [Conditional Rules](https://www.w3.org/TR/css3-conditional/) such as media queries (`@media`) are not searchable.
-LinkRippr will simply detect the presence of a conditional rule, 'unwrap' all rule sets from within it and prepend it with the applicable condition.
+LinkRippr will simply detect the presence of a conditional rule, 'unwrap' all rule sets from within it and prepend them with the applicable condition.

 ##### Automatic Wild Cards
 If you leave a field blank when creating a new CSS signature (except the name field, of course) - all other fields will be automatically filled in with the regex value `.*`.